newseal

 2. Ws will not be given after the appropriate deadline except for documented medical or legal reasons.
 See the WCU Undergraduate Catalog.

-6. Writing Assignment:
+6. Writing assignment:

-7. Accommodations for Students with Disabilities:
+7. Accommodations for students with disabilities:

 8. Course calendar: